grame-cncm/faustdoc/src/tutorials/signal-api.md

 #### Equivalent signal expressions

-It is really important to note that *syntactically equivalent signal expressions* will be *internally represented by the same memory structure* (using hashconsing), thus treated in the same way in the further compilations steps.
+It is really important to note that *syntactically equivalent signal expressions* will be *internally represented by the same memory structure* (using hash consing), thus treated in the same way in the further compilations steps.
 So the following code where the `s1` variable is created to define the `sigAdd(sigDelay(sigInput(0), sigReal(500)), sigReal(0.5))` expression, then used in both outputs:

 ```C++
 static void equivalent1()